 The angular residual vibrations after the system clams down are described in this section.
-The comparison of the angular between the type-Bpp SAS and type-B1 prototype SAS are shown in figure 5.29.
-According to the results, it was confirmed that the measured vibration of the type-Bpp SAS at the KAGRA site were lower than those of the type-B prototype SAS by around one order of magnitude in all the frequencies.
-The RMS angles of the typeBpp SAS were also smaller than those of the type-B prototype as shown in table 5.12.
+The comparison of the angular between the iKAGRA-PR3 SAS and tyep-B1 prototype SAS are shown in figure 5.36.
+According to the results, it was confirmed that the measured vibration of the iKAGRA-PR3 SAS at the KAGRA site were lower than those of the type-B prototype SAS by around one order of magnitude in all the frequencies.
+The RMS angles of the type-Bpp SAS were also smaller than those of the type-B prototype as shown in table 5.12.